 Location: Grand Marais, MN

-This trail is part of the Superior Hiking Trail and is the only part which is directly on the shoreline of Lake Superior.
-This is one of those hikes everyone should do sometime for the sheer pleasure of such an extended stretch of beach-combing.
+This is one of those hikes everyone should do some time for the sheer pleasure of such an extended stretch of beach-combing.
 If you enjoy this hike please let me know by using the form at the bottom of this page.

-From the parking spot on the highway the trail heads to the beach through a short forest trail.
+From the parking spot on the highway, the trail goes to the beach through a short forest trail.
 When you come out on the beach you will see two small volcanic islands.
 One is offshore and has no trees, but the second is very close to shore and you can easily wade the few feet to get onto it.

 The fourth crescent begins at 1.5 miles (2.4 km) with another offshore island.
-Before the end of the fourth crescent watch for a trail marker in the bushes at the edge of the beach marking the end of the hike.
+Before the end of the fourth crescent watch for a trail marker in the bushes at the edge of the beach that marks the end of the hike.
 Return the way you came.